 It is a hormone that is produced by the thyroid gland.

-It is the most powerful thyroid hormone and affects almost all body processes, such as metabolic rate, body temperature, growth, digestive functions, muscle control, development, brain function, maintenance of bones and heart rate .
+It is the most potent thyroid hormone and affects almost all body processes, such as metabolic rate, body temperature, growth, digestive functions, muscle control, development, brain function, maintenance of bones, and heart rate.